saostad/fast-node-logger/README.md

-### A very opinionated file logger and rotation, base on [pino](https://www.npmjs.com/package/pino).
+### An opinionated file logger with limited rotation policy options, base on [pino](https://www.npmjs.com/package/pino).

 this package provides:

-- quick start with default configuration
+- quick start with default configuration.
-- an instance of [pino](https://www.npmjs.com/package/pino) logger
+- an instance of [pino](https://www.npmjs.com/package/pino) logger.
-- most flexibility of pino with options and prettify the output
+- flexibility of pino with options and prettify the output.
-- create a new file in `logs` folder of root directory.
+- create log files in `logs` directory of root project directory.
-- delete old log files
+- delete old log files.
-- type safe with typescript
+- type safe with typescript.

 ## Notice:

-this is very opinionated package that limit the flexibility of awesome [pino](https://www.npmjs.com/package/pino) package. if you need full functionality please use original package.
+This is an opinionated package that limit the flexibility of awesome [pino](https://www.npmjs.com/package/pino) package. if you need full functionality please use original package.

 ## Quick Start